readthedocs/readthedocs.org/docs/user/custom-domains.rst

 #.
 Go the :guilabel:`Admin` tab of your project.
 #.
 Click on :guilabel:`Domains`.
 #.
-Click the :guilabel:`Remove` button next to the domain
+Click the :guilabel:`Remove` button next to the domain.
 #.
-Click :guilabel:`Confirm` on the confirmation page
+Click :guilabel:`Confirm` on the confirmation page.

 .. warning::